-- An explanation of any public or private funding that the SFA has received for starting or expanding a School Breakfast Program (SBP) or Summer Food Service Program (SFSP).
+- An explanation of any public or private funding that the SFA has received for starting or expanding a School Breakfast Program (SBP) or Summer Meal Programs (SMP).
 This can include funding from an outside source such as a private citizen, local health department, community organization, etc. Please indicate if no outside funding has been collected (up to 5 points).

 - An explanation of the technical assistance (TA) or funding, beyond normal operating support, that the SFA will provide to the site(s).
 For example, the CDE will not award points for a description stating that the SFA will use its information technology staff to wire or program computers or to pay custodians to clean the classrooms, etc. However, the CDE will award points if the SFA proposes to provide Breakfast in the Classroom training to its teachers.
 Please indicate if the SFA will not provide additional TA or funding.
 The CDE does not consider financial support from the cafeteria fund to be special funding.
 However, financial support from the SFA’s General Fund is considered to be special funding.
 If this section is blank, the CDE will not award points (up to 5 points).

-- A detailed explanation that describes the existing barriers that hinder the SFA’s ability to provide breakfast, restrict the SFA’s ability to operate the SFSP, or decrease children’s ability or desire to participate in the SBP or SFSP.
+- A detailed explanation that describes the existing barriers that hinder the SFA’s ability to provide breakfast, restrict the SFA’s ability to operate the SMP, or decrease children’s ability or desire to participate in the SBP or SMP.
 Describe the innovative measures designed to maximize participation in these programs.
-Examples of barriers could be early or late bus schedules, meal time constraints, student and staff attitudes toward the SBP or SFSP, lack of updated equipment, etc. (up to 5 points).
+Examples of barriers could be early or late bus schedules, meal time constraints, student and staff attitudes toward the SBP or SMP, lack of updated equipment, etc. (up to 5 points).

 - Identification of innovative strategies designed to maximize participation.
 Examples of innovative strategies in the SBP include Breakfast on the Bus, Grab-and-Go Breakfast, and Breakfast After the Bell (BATB) service models like Breakfast in the Classroom and Second Chance Breakfast (up to 30 points).

 - Budgets that identify equipment purchases, site outreach, promotional items and activities, and training (if applicable).
-The proposed budget should include a detailed description of how the expenses will support the program, as well as how innovation will be used to enhance the program and overcome the barriers described in Section 1—Grant Plan (up to 15 points).
+The proposed budget should include a detailed description of how the expenses will support the program, as well as how innovation will be used to enhance the program and overcome the barriers to student participation (up to 20 points).